LukasWoodtli/WebPage/content/modern_cpp_design.md

 ### Summary

 *"The mechanics of policies consist of a combination of templates with multiple inheritance.
 A class that uses policies - a host class - is a template with many template parameters (often, template template parameters), each parameter being a policy.
-The host class “indirects” parts of its functionality through its policies and acts as a receptacle that combines several policies in a coherent aggregate."*
+The host class "indirects" parts of its functionality through its policies and acts as a receptacle that combines several policies in a coherent aggregate."*

 *"Policy-based classes support flexibility when it comes to conversions.
 If you use policy-by-policy copying, each policy can control which other policies it accepts, or converts to, by providing the appropriate conversion constructors, conversion operators, or both."*